-WordPress shortcodes were introduced in version 2.5 of the framework and since then have proved to be one of the most popular and powerful features.
+WordPress shortcodes were introduced in version 2.5 of the WordPress framework, and have since proved to be one of the most popular and powerful features.
 Think of their use as a “find and replace” (macro) feature where static text (formatted with

-[squarebrackets]) is instead replaced by dynamic content – such as recent posts, videos, images, or virtually any other kind of data.
+[squarebrackets] in your post editor, or where you write your content) is replaced by dynamic content – such as recent posts, videos, images, or virtually any other kind of data.

 We’ll be publishing countless shortcodes on the BeliefMedia website.
 If you’re interested in trying them out you’ll need to consider installing our custom functions WP plugin.
 The plugin will essentially be a repository for the code we provide.